 Shared Plans of Care

-A Shared Plan of Care (SPOC) is a tool for planning and coordinating care for select children and youth with special health care needs.
-OCCYSHN contracts with partners around the state to implement SPOCs in their communities.
+Shared care planning is a process for coordinating care for select children and youth with special health needs.
+OCCYSHN contracts with partners around the state to implement shared care planning in their communities.

-WEBINARS: On the third Thursday of every month from 9:00-10:00 AM there is a web-based meeting about SPOC implementation, for all SPOC partners.
+WEBINARS: On the third Thursday of every month from 9:00-10:00 AM there is a web-based meeting about implementing shared care planning, for all OCCYSHN partners.
 The meetings include discussion, instruction, and technical support.
-An email reminder with a link to the next webinar is sent to SPOC partners monthly.
+An email reminder with a link to the next webinar goes out monthly.